-No. Author of Comment Council response submission neighbourhood without any benefits.
+No. Author of Comment Council response No submission - Coalion Tooponso neighbourhood without any benefits. impacts to existing residents.
 The submission suggests an alternative approach to address traffic concerns while preserving the character of the western precinct.
 It suggests the installation of traffic lights or a roundabout at the intersection of Richardson Road eastern precinct.
 The submission writes this could manage traffic flow and contribute to the safety and efficiency of the road network without the need for road construction in the western precinct.
-The submission comments that this alternative approach aligns with the goal of responsible development while maintaining the quality of life for existing residents. impacts to existing residents.
+The submission comments that this alternative approach aligns with the goal of responsible development while maintaining the quality of life for existing residents.
 The existing DCP Chapter D12 Richardson Road includes provision for future intersection treatment at the intersection of Richardson Road and Benjamin Lee Drive.
-4 Resident The submission requests that Council reconsider the proposed road construction in favour of a more balanced and thoughtful traffic management solution.
+The submission requests that Council reconsider the proposed road construction in favour of a more balanced and thoughtful traffic management solution.
 The submission seeks a resolution that takes into account the concerns of residents in the western precinct.
-The submission writes that Noted.
-Records show notice was 4 Nesidelit notification was not received by the landowner as outlined in the report to Council meeting of 24 October 2023.
-The submission comments the DCP is unlikely to change the current stagnation of development. sent to all landowners within the Richardson Road western precinct to seek preliminary feedback prior to exhibition.
+Noted.
+4 4 Resident The submission writes that notification was not received by the landowner as outlined in the report to Council meeting of 24 October 2023.
+Records show notice was sent to all landowners within the Richardson Road western precinct to seek preliminary feedback prior to exhibition.
+The submission comments the DCP is unlikely to change the current stagnation of development.
 The draft DCP provides guidance for potential future development should landowners choose to undertake future development.

-No. Author of submission Comment Council response Subillission The submission states Council should be seeking ways of promoting residential development, and assisting to ease the residential housing shortage.
+No. Author of submission Comment Council response SUSTINUSTION The submission states Council should be seeking ways of promoting residential development, and assisting to ease the residential housing shortage.
 The submission comments that the existing residential zoning should be retained.
 The DCP provides additional guidance should landowners choose to undertake future development consistent with the existing R2 Low Density Residential zoning.
 Noted.
 The DCP does not change existing zoning R2 Low Density Residential zoning of the land.
 The submission seeks clarification of which properties Halloran Way provides access to.
 Halloran Way is an existing dedicated public road, although not constructed, which provides access to a number of existing and potential future properties.
 The submission supports Council constructing Halloran Way, or a process whereby funding can be raised for its construction.
 It notes the DCP includes a connection to Richardson Road via the roundabout at Benjamin Lee Drive and construction of 2 stormwater detention basins.
 The submission requests explanation how this can occur without Council involvement and funds.
 The cost of constructing Halloran Way to a development site is to be borne by developers with any future development.
 The DCP requires construction of stormwater detention measures including stormwater detention basins with future development.
 The submission states Council has previously acquired land and funds for the construction of Halloran Way.
 The submission raises doubts whether Halloran Way will be constructed.
 Council has acquired land to support the future development of Halloran Way.
 The cost of constructing Halloran Way to support development would be funded by developers in conjunction with any funds previously collected by Council.
 The submission comments that various land acquired for road and traffic requirements or improvements is now considered surplus and is to The small strips of Community land fronting Richardson Road have been identified for further investigation for a future reclassification project as